yuqinbailey/AC215_S2S/README.md

 ## Milestone3

 **Experiment Tracking**

 Below you can see the output from our Weights & Biases page.
 We used this tool to track several iterations of our model training.
-It was tracked using the `wandb` library we included inside of our `cli.sh` script.
+It was tracked using the `wandb` library we included inside of our `src/train/cli.sh` script.

 **Serverless Training**